 Trades Recognition Australia (TRA) has approved a number of RTOs to conduct TRS skills assessments around Australia.
-Please see the TRS RTO Finder to identify the RTOs available and obtain their contact details.
+Please see the RTO Finder to identify the RTOs available and obtain their contact details.

 The RTO you select to conduct your skills assessment will advise you how long the process will take.
 Typically, an assessment may be completed within 13 weeks from the date you submit the required documentary evidence to the RTO.